Pronovix/docker-drupal-dev/README.md

 # Drupal development & testing environment

+> **Warning!
+Inform the pods and the infra team about the changes you're about to make in this repository.
+Every change affects downstream projects, and our builds depend on it.**

 Docker based Drupal environment for local development and testing.

 Supported testing frameworks: PHPUnit, Behat